ircam-ismm/como-elements/README.md

 ## Full credits and Acknowledgements
 ### Research and Development:
-Benjamin Matuszweski, Joseph Larralde, Jean-Philippe Lambert, Frederic Bevilacqua (coordination) It includes the XMM library developed by Jules Françoise and Soundworks V2 by Benjamin Matuszweski
+Benjamin Matuszweski (main developer), Joseph Larralde, Jean-Philippe Lambert, Frederic Bevilacqua (coordination) It includes the XMM library developed by Jules Françoise and Soundworks V2 by Benjamin Matuszweski

 ### Acknowledgments